quote.gif

 Earlier collagen type fillers were derived from cattle hides and were degraded relatively quickly (about 3 months) by the human body due to their "foreign" nature.
 Although still used by some injectors, these have been largely replaced by the much improved newer hylaronic type fillers (eg Restylane) since the mid 90's.

-Since using Restylane from 1996, a very interesting observation came to light.
+Since I've been using Restylane from 1996, a very interesting observation came to light.
 I noticed over the years, that what would start as a typical repeat treatment at 6 months for somebody, would then become 9-12 months for the next treatment, and then 12-15 months and beyond.
 I have numerous patients who after a decade use of Restylane, now only require a touch up every 2-5 years.
 Not bad for a temporary filler!

 What about the longer lasting permanent fillers?